 This grant contributed towards expenditure incurred by the Company in promoting women's participation in sport.
-The grant covers the calendar year ending 31 December 2022. €7,620 has been included in the income and expenditure account of the company for the year ended 31st December 2022 with €7,380 deferred in to 2023 as highlighted in note 4 of the financial statements.
+The grant covers the calendar year ending 31 December 2022. €10,779 is carried forward from 2021. €7,620 has been included in the income and expenditure account of the company for the year ended 31st December 2022 with €18,159 deferred in to 2023 as highlighted in note 5 of the financial statements.
 The Sport Ireland grant is sponsored by the Department for Tourism, Culture, Arts, Gaeltacht, Sport and Media.